2025–26 Premiership Rugby

-The 2025–26 Premiership Rugby season is the 39th season of the top flight English domestic rugby union competition.
-The competition is being broadcast by TNT Sports for the thirteenth consecutive year and the second year of their current broadcast deal.
+The 2025–26 Premiership Rugby season was the 39th season of the top flight English domestic rugby union competition.
+The competition was broadcast by TNT Sports for the thirteenth consecutive year and the second year of their current broadcast deal.

-The reigning champions entering the season are Bath, who claimed their seventh league title after winning the 2025 final.
+The reigning champions entering the season were Bath, who claimed their seventh league title after winning the 2025 final.
 No team was promoted from the 2024–25 RFU Championship, as the champions, Ealing Trailfinders, were not able to satisfy the eligibility criteria required to enter the league.

 Teams

-The competition features the same 10 teams from the 2024–25 season, including Newcastle Falcons, who will play under their new name of Newcastle Red Bulls for the first time, after the club was taken over by Red Bull.
+The competition featured the same 10 teams from the 2024–25 season, including Newcastle Falcons, who played under their new name of Newcastle Red Bulls for the first time, after the club was taken over by Red Bull.
 For the fourth consecutive season, the top team in the Championship was ineligible for promotion to the Premiership, after 2024–25 Championship winners Ealing Trailfinders failed to meet the minimum standards criteria to join the competition.